 Furthermore, RVshare takes care of all the logistical footwork that can complicate private rentals.
 For one thing, the company covers every rental with comprehensive and liability insurance backed by A-rated firms, and they even provide 24/7 roadside assistance to your renters, completely free of charge.
 And you always have total control over who, how, and when your RV is rented.
 We know handing over those keys can be scary, so we want you to feel comfortable throughout the process!

-Purchasing an RV of your own is a rewarding way to prioritize travel in your life, and we’re thrilled to be here to help you learn more and make your decision.
+Purchasing and owning an RV of your own is a rewarding way to prioritize travel in your life, and we’re thrilled to be here to help you learn more and make your decision.

 Looking for even more RVing tips and tricks — both during the purchase process and for your first camping excursion?

-Here are just a few RVshare blog posts to help you out.
+Here are just a few RVshare blog posts to help you out if you plan on owning an rv.

 - 7 Questions to Ask When Buying an RV